Leg ulcers

 - injury to the leg

 Older people are more at risk of developing a leg ulcer.
-You are also more at risk if you have diabetes or high blood pressure, if you are obese, or if you are a smoker.
+You have a higher risk of getting a leg ulcer if you have diabetes or high blood pressure, if you are living with obesity, or if you are a smoker.

 How are leg ulcers treated?

-Raising the leg will lower the pressure in the veins.
-It will help the leg ulcer to heal if you raise your leg whenever you can, so it's above the level of your heart.
+Raising your leg (for example, supported on a pillow while you sit) will help lower the pressure in your veins and help your ulcer heal.
+It’s best to raise your leg so it's above the level of your heart whenever you are sitting.

-Your doctor may also treat underlying vein conditions that caused the ulcer to happen.
-Sometimes, this might involve surgery.
+It is important for your doctor to find and treat the underlying conditions that caused the ulcer to happen.
+Sometimes, this might involve medicines to improve blood supply to help the healing process, or surgery.

 Can leg ulcers be prevented?

-You are more likely to get a leg ulcer if you are obese, immobile and have ankle or leg swelling due to another condition.
+You are more likely to get a leg ulcer if you live with obesity, are unable to move around easily, or have ankle or leg swelling.

 Leg ulcers tend to come back.
 If you are living with a leg ulcer, or want to prevent another one from forming, you can: